paysera/php-style-guide/README.md

 We do *not* put PhpDoc on services, that are type-casted and injected via constructor, as they are automatically recognised by IDE and desynchronization between typecast and PhpDoc can cause warnings to be silenced.

-We may add PhpDoc on properties that are injected via constructor and are scalar, but this is not necessary as IDE gets the type from constructor's PhpDoc.
+If property value is not set in constructor, we must always add `|null` to the PhpDoc of that property.

 ### Fluid interface

 If method returns `$this`, we use `@return $this` that IDE could guess correct type if we use this method for objects of sub-classes.

-### Multiple return types
+### Multiple available types

 If we return or take as an argument value that has few types or can be one of few types, we provide all of them separated by `|`.